-The completed wind tunnel testing, means that Boom are now ready to build large-scale hardware for testing with human pilots.
+The completed wind tunnel testing means that Boom is now ready to build large-scale hardware for testing with human pilots.

 Boom CEO and co-founder Blake Scholl’s goal isn’t just to get supersonic flight down to business class prices; he foresees a time when they can bring costs down far enough that supersonic travel will be accessible to anyone who can fly today.
 Boom sees itself having a parallel trajectory with SpaceX or Tesla in terms of massively changing the economies of a transportation technology.

 “It’s the dividing line between development and being ready to build, so you do all of your testing and simulation initially, you think you have a design that looks like it’s going to go work, and then you go to the wind tunnel and you verify with real air and real flow that you’re seeing the results that you predicted in simulation and at that point then you’re ready to go forward and start constructing large pieces of the aircraft.”

 Scholl said that there was a “really awesome agreement” between the results predicting in software simulation, and the results that bore out in actual wind tunnel testing.